Serving the Copperas Cove Community

 Community Dental Day

-Benchmark Family Dental partnered with Fossum Dental Group to host their 3rd annual Community Dental Day in February of 2016 treating 100 folks from surrounding communities that normally cannot afford basic dental care.
-This concept was born in 2013 when our team wanted to come together and make a difference in people's lives.
-So we did what we do best...... provided caring dentistry for free!
+Fossum Dental Group hosted their 5th annual Community Dental Day in February of 2017 treating 105 folks from surrounding communities that normally cannot afford basic dental care.
+This concept was born in 2013 when our team wanted make a difference in people's lives.
+So we did what we do best, provided caring dentistry!
 We offered patients one service, a cleaning, fillings or extractions and in many cases preforming multiple services on patients both old and young.
+All for free.
 We could not have done this without the support of our gracious team and our community.
+We are looking forward to our next community project.

 Donation Nation Blood Drive